arosenaos/arosenaos.github.io/project.md

 From this work, the following conclusions can be made:

+First, while the model performance appears to be somewhat successful around 75.6%, the performance is not particularly robust.
+Analyzing the confusion matrix clearly shows why this is this case.
+One can see that while the model was fairly successful in predicting the absence of APEs (True negatives vs False negatives), the model sufferred in attempting to predict the presence of APEs (True positives vs. False positives).
+This is easy to see when comparing the ratios of: TN/TN+FP = .89 and TP/TP+FN = 0.2 (TN = True Negative, FP = False positive, TP = True positive, FN = False negative).

-First, there is no one feature that stands out as being particularly deterministic of APEs.
+Given the models lack of robustness, the following conclusions must be understood under this context.
+Despite this, one can see there is no one feature that stands out as being particularly deterministic of APEs.
 This suggests the possibility that that each of these features work in concert with one another and have somewhat equal importance in determining afternoon rainfall.
 Additionally, once can conclude from Figure 4 that despite the importance of fractional water index, atmospheric surface variables are still stronger determining factors for afternoon precipitation.
 However, it is still noteable that fractional water index is similarly ranked with the atmospheric features.
 Thus, a conclusion can be drawn that precipitation in the Southern Great Plains region is almost nearly as determined by soil moisture conditions as surface level atmospheric variables.
 This conclusion is to be expected given that the SGP is a region heavily impacted by land-surface interactions especially during the warm season months.

-Second, the while the model performance appears to be somewhat successful around 75.6%, the performance is not particularly robust.
-Analyzing the confusion matrix clearly shows why this is this case.
-One can see that while the model was fairly successful in predicting the absence of APEs (True negatives vs False negatives), the model sufferred in attempting to predict the presence of APEs (True positives vs. False positives).
-This is easy to see when comparing the ratios of: TN/TN+FP = .89 and TP/TP+FN = 0.2 (TN = True Negative, FP = False positive, TP = True positive, FN = False negative).

 To improve the accuracy of this model, future work involves including more common atmospheric features to precipitation prediction.
 Some of these variables include: wind speed, relative humidity and solar radiation.
 Additionally, I intend to experiment with how the model performance changes when using the average of measurements of atmospheric variables at different height intervals in the atmosphere, as opposed to only using surface conditions.
 I also intend to explore and compare the difference in performance with other machine learning models, particularly artifical neural networks.
 Artifical Neural Networks have recently become useful in weather and climate forecasting (Chantry et al., 2021; Schultz et al., 2021).
 ANNs are also successful at handling non-linear relationships within data and precipitation is inherently a highly nonlinear process.
 Additionally, ANNs can self-learn and successfully predict without knowing prior information about the relationship between variables in a system.
 In this way, ANNs may be a successful model choice because while some small-scale physical processes of precipitation still are widely unknown (https://journals.ametsoc.org/view/journals/mwre/126/2/1520-0493_1998_126_0470_eistpf_2.0.co_2.xml?tab_body=fulltext-display#s2).

 ## References
 [[1] DALL-E 3]